JessePepple/Azure_Data_Engineering_Project_With_CI-CD_And_Databricks_Asset_Bundles/README.md

 <img width="1440" height="718" alt="Screenshot 2025-11-18 at 20 37 51" src="https://github.com/user-attachments/assets/6f586640-dac3-4081-853a-cc56ef7c3bb0" />

 <img width="1440" height="718" alt="Screenshot 2025-11-18 at 20 38 01" src="https://github.com/user-attachments/assets/8fdaee45-33a9-4ec3-9d2b-fcf84358ee21" />
+By combining the JSON watermarking technique with the pipeline parameters I created, I was able to build a fully dynamic SQL query that enables seamless querying across multiple tables.
+The query uses the CDC column to load only records with a timestamp greater than the value stored in last_load.json.
+Since this was the initial load, the default watermark value was set to "1900-01-01", ensuring that all historical records were captured before transitioning into incremental ingestion.
 Pipeline parameters were configured for sink ingestion.
 Although a ForEach activity was initially considered, the limited number of tables meant a simpler approach without an array of dictionaries was sufficient.

 <img width="1440" height="718" alt="Screenshot 2025-11-18 at 20 38 09" src="https://github.com/user-attachments/assets/f158e233-1453-485a-aabb-19d2a4310e1f" />